Sam Ratulangi

-Dr. Gerungan Saul Samuel Jacob Ratulangi (also written as Ratu Langie; 5 November 1890 – 30 June 1949) was a Minahasan teacher, journalist, politician, and national hero from North Sulawesi, Indonesia.
+Gerungan Saul Samuel Jacob Ratulangi (also written as Ratu Langie; 5 November 1890 – 30 June 1949), known as Sam Ratulangi, was a Minahasan teacher, journalist, politician, and national hero from North Sulawesi, Indonesia.
 He was part of the committee that ratified the Constitution of Indonesia and served as the first Governor of Sulawesi.

 Early life

 The son of Jozias Ratulangi and Augustina Gerungan, both from wealthy, well-respected Minahasa families, Sam Ratulangi was born on 5 November 1890 in Tondano in North Sulawesi, which at the time was a part of the Dutch East Indies.
 Jozias was a teacher at the Hoofden School (middle school for children of local village heads) in Tondano.
 He received teacher training in Haarlem, Netherlands around 1880.
 Augustina was the daughter of Jacob Gerungan, the Majoor (district chief) of Tondano-Touliang.

 Ratulangi was a gifted student, who studied at the local Dutch language elementary school (ELS or Europeesche Lagere School) and then at the Hoofden School.
 In 1904, he left his home to attend STOVIA (a medical school in Java) after receiving a scholarship from the school.
 Once in Batavia (now Jakarta), he had a change of heart and decided to attend the technical high school Koningin Wilhelmina.
 Ratulangi graduated in 1908 and started work on railroad construction in the south Priangan area of West Java.
 There he experienced unequal treatment in wages and employee lodging compared to those who were of Indo (Eurasian) descent.